asalinasf/character-list/README.md

 # Character List

-This project is about a Card Nike, is made with HTML, CSS and Sass
+This project is about a list of Simpsons characters, is made with HTML, CSS and Sass

 # Screen Project
 <div align="center">